transcelerate/ddf-home/index.md

 # layout: home
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 ---
-## Draft / Beta Status
+## Content Status

-While this repository and the associated code repositories (see [Getting Started on DDF](#getting-started-on-ddf)) below) are public, this is a soft launch, and the Digital Data Flow (DDF) reference implementation and this document repository should be considered in a beta/draft state.
+While this repository and the associated code repositories are public, this is a soft launch.
+Consider the Digital Data Flow (DDF) reference implementation and this document repository in a beta or draft state.
+To get started, see Getting Started on DDF.

 ## Introduction to DDF

-The Digital Data Flow (DDF) initiative aims to modernize clinical trials by enabling a digital workflow that allows for automated creation of study content and configuration of study systems to support clinical trial execution.
+The DDF initiative aims to modernize clinical trials by enabling a digital workflow that allows for automated creation of study content and configuration of study systems to support clinical trial execution.

-Watch a [video](https://www.youtube.com/watch?v=082onW7jhe4&t=2s) describing the DDF Initiative.
+Watch a [video](https://www.youtube.com/watch?v=082onW7jhe4&t=2s) describing the DDF initiative.

 <a href="https://www.youtube.com/watch?v=082onW7jhe4&t=2s">
 <img src="media\images\overview.png">
 </a>

 Want to read more about DDF, the objectives, and benefits?
-Go to [DDF Overview](overview.md) for more information.
+Go to [DDF Overview](overview.md).

 ## Latest News & Upcoming Events